noelmcloughlin/salter/README.rst

 Salt Desktop is a tool for building and deploying system environments without fuss.

+If you are familar with yaml and want to inject dynamic profiles into your systems, this tool does that.
+The architectural design aims to keep users focused on profiles and associated configuration..

 Profiles are an minimilistic way of describing a wanted software environment.
 They can be dynamically created, shared, and reused in a predictable manner.
 Configs are an interface designed to hold global values distributble to hosts.
 While profile defaults maybe sufficient, we often need to modify default configuration to suit site/personal specifics.
 Formulas are pre-written salt states developed and shared by open source communities.

-If you are familar with yaml and want to inject dynamic profiles into your systems, this tool does that.
-The architectural design aims to keep users focused on profiles and related configuration only.
-Supports MacOS, GNU/Linux (Debians/Redhats/Suse/Arch), and FreeBSD.

 Install
 =======